 The most picturesque view must have been some pine trees with no leaf under water.

 After the boardwalk, there was a muddy trek because of the continuous rain from yesterday.
-I decided to wait for others at the roadside stop, enjoyed my 10-yuan hot milk tea to keep me warm, and looked at other hikers chatting.
-I also helped a couple bargaining for their horse ride.
+I decided to wait for others at the roadside stop, enjoyed my 10-yuan hot milk tea to keep me warm, and looked at other hikers chatting and eating barbecued food.
+I also helped a couple bargaining for their horse ride because their kids seemed to be worn out.
+Turned out their horses just went down halfway instead.

-On the way out, I entered the monastery near the gate which I couldn’t get in in the morning because it was too soon.
+On the way out, I entered the monastery near the gate which I couldn’t get in in the morning because it was closed then.

 I thought I’d go to 2 valleys today, but Changpinggou (Changping Valley) turned out to be so long a hike.